Managing Cholesterol / Cardiovascular Disease

 What actually caused my heart attack?

-From everything I’ve learned, I sincerely believe that years and decades of chronic inflammation and oxidative stress were the root causes of my atherosclerosis–the buildup of arterial plaques.
+From everything I’ve learned, I sincerely believe that years and decades of chronic inflammation, oxidative stress, and glycation were the root causes of my atherosclerosis–the buildup of arterial plaques.
 One of those plaques burst through the artery wall and formed a clot.
 It is called “hot plaque” when the plaque inside of those arterial walls is exposed to blood.
 A clot forms and stops the blood flow.
 All the years of sugar, pastries, pasta, fried food, smoking (which all lead to increasing insulin resistance), and no exercise caught up with me and caused my heart attack.
 It was NOT LDL-C or even my triglycerides that CAUSED my heart attack.
 Chronic inflammation and oxidative stress are caused by many things and not limited to what I listed to be what I believe to be the main causes of mine.

 Final words on managing cholesterol.